Testing 10 Gigabit Ethernet Over Copper on a Shoestring Budget

 That additional light is critical when testing out shielded cable.
 A functioning cable shield is critically important to avoid issues when installing shielded Ethernet cable.
 The Shielded vs Unshielded Cable blog I wrote will explain why.

 For this step, you will need two relatively modern desktop PCs with multi-core processors.
 I recommend a minimum of an Intel-based Core i5 desktop produced within the last three years.
 On the AMD side, I consider the minimum a first-generation Ryzen 5 series CPU, such as the Ryzen 5 1600.
 Both computers need to be equipped with a 10GBASE-T over copper Ethernet NIC card, installed into a PCI-Express 2.0 or higher X4 lane slots.
 Since you are already setting up for a 10 Gigabit network, then you likely have these network cards, and probably the PCs too.
 This could also be a great excuse to build a new PC!
 Take heed that the Intel CPU has a built-in GPU (graphics) so you can get away without a separate video card in that setup.
-The AMD machine will require a separate graphics card unless you purchase a “G” variation of the first generation or second-generation Zen+ integrated processor, called an APU (Accelerated Processing Unit).
+The AMD machine will require a separate graphics card unless you purchase a “G” variation of the first generation or second-generation Zen+ integrated processor, called an APU (Accelerated Processing Unit) such as the AMD Ryzen 5 2400G.

 You may set up your computer to dual-boot Windows and the Ubuntu Linux installation right from the Ubuntu installer.
 This is easy to do, and easy to un-do if you need to down the road.
 Don’t stress about using Ubuntu Linux Desktop, it is actually quite easy to use and I will guide you through it.